openstax/cnx-deploy/environments/vm/README.md

 local.cnx.org              : ok=512  changed=204  unreachable=0    failed=0    skipped=196  rescued=0    ignored=2
 ```

-Once completed, you can `CTRL-C` the terminal with your ssh tunnel connection to close it.
-On future provisions, you only need to setup the tunnel when there are new versions of packages that need to be downloaded from `dist.rhaptos.org`, otherwise the locally cached `.egg` files will be sufficient for the corresponding deployment steps to succeed.

-### Step 3: Login to the target VM and browse the services
+### Step 4: Login to the target VM and browse the services
 You can use the standard `vagrant` commands to ssh into the VMs, etc. as needed.
 For example, running the following will ssh you into the VM with the cnx stack installed:

 ```sh